Prenatal genetic evaluation of the anomalous fetus

 - University of North Carolina School of Medicine

 As the landscape of genetic testing rapidly evolves, clinicians are often left with many questions about the most appropriate testing methods to use for their patients.
-We will present our recommendations for a reasonable approach for the genetic evaluation of an anomalous fetus.
+This topic will provide a reasonable approach to the genetic evaluation of an anomalous fetus.
 Postnatal evaluation of the anomalous infant is reviewed separately.
 (See "Birth defects: Approach to evaluation".)

 FREQUENCY OF CHROMOSOME ABNORMALITIES IN ANOMALOUS FETUSES

 The finding of a fetal structural anomaly increases the possibility of a chromosome abnormality or genetic molecular defect and should prompt further evaluation into genetic etiologies.
 The frequency of a chromosome abnormality depends on the specific anomaly, the number of anomalies, and the combination of anomalies identified .
-In several retrospective series of prenatally detected anomalies on ultrasound that prompted genetic studies, an isolated fetal anomaly was associated with fetal chromosomal abnormalities in 2 to 18 percent of cases; multiple anomalies were associated with a fetal chromosomal abnormality in 18.8 to 35 percent [2-6].
+In several retrospective series of prenatally detected anomalies on ultrasound that prompted genetic studies, an isolated fetal anomaly was associated with fetal chromosome abnormalities in 2 to 18 percent of cases; multiple anomalies were associated with a fetal chromosome abnormality in 13 to 35 percent of cases [2-7].

-Our approach — We offer an invasive procedure for diagnostic testing to patients with structural fetal abnormalities on ultrasound examination (algorithm 1) .
-The goal is to determine whether there is a genetic etiology of the abnormalities and thus enable well-informed counseling about prognosis, reproductive options, obstetric and pediatric management, and recurrence risks.
+Our approach — We offer a diagnostic procedure to patients with structural fetal abnormalities on ultrasound examination (algorithm 1) .
+The goal is to determine whether there is a genetic etiology of the abnormalities that would enable well-informed counseling about prognosis, reproductive options, obstetric and pediatric management, and recurrence risks.

 - National Center for Health Statistics.
 Birth defects monitoring program. www.marchofdimes.org/peristats (Accessed on February 29, 2016).